benthecoder/blog/posts/ai-aging.md

 What are the solutions?

-The right solution is context-dependent, and investigation shuld be done to understand the cause of the degradation
+The right solution is context-dependent, and investigation should be done to understand the cause of the degradation

 The solutions are: